lisp-mirror/eql5/examples/M-modules/quick/qml-lisp/README.txt

 Please run it from this directory.

-(For Emacs/Slime, this would be: eql5 ~/slime/eql-start-swank.lisp)
+For Emacs/Slime, this would be:

+    eql5 ~/slime/eql-start-swank.lisp example